chris-wood/chris-wood.github.io/_posts/2016-5-27-Name-Equivalence-Classes.md

 title: CCN Network Name Equivalence Classes
 ---

+Named data packets cut both ways in CCN.
+Perhaps their most beneficial quality is that they shift the communication emphasis from end hosts and fixed addresses to content.
+However, from a security perspective, there is a steep cost for this transition.
-CCN has one deeply disturbing problem: application data names are required in the network layer to forward packets.
-Why is this a problem, you ask?
-Well, for starters, application names, being often-overloaded URIs, can leak a significant amount of information about the data being requested.
+Application names, being often-overloaded URIs, can leak a significant amount of information about the data being requested.
 Far beyond what's leaked from an IP packet address and port tuple.
 (I've discussed this in a [past post](http://chris-wood.github.io/2016/03/04/Naming.html)).